 Grand Canyon and Antelope Canyon tour from Las Vegas

-Grand Canyon and Antelope Canyon tours from Las Vegas are typically 2-day, 1-night private trips of 4-8 family members or friends, shuttled by air-conditioned travel van.
+Grand Canyon and Antelope Canyon tours from Las Vegas are typically 2-day, 1-night trips of 4-8 participants, shuttled by air-conditioned travel van.

 Unlike 1-day Horseshoe Bend and Antelope Canyon tours from Las Vegas, businesses tend to provide flexibility with hotel pickup, although it’s advised to ask which they serve.
 Departure times range between 5:00-7:00 a.m.and may include drive-by viewings of the infamous Hoover Dam and historic Route 66 en route to the Grand Canyon.